 The methodology developed is based on existing concepts and methods (in particular the Basel framework) on exposures for which capital requirement for credit risk is measured according to the IRBA methodology.
-This method is also applied to portfolios for which capital requirement for credit risk are measured according to the standardised approach.
-Besides, the Basel framework has been supplemented with the specific provisions of IFRS 9, in particular the use of forward-looking information.
+This method is also applied to portfolios for which capital requirement for credit risk is measured according to the standardised approach.
+Besides, the Basel framework has been adjusted in order to be compliant with IFRS 9 requirements, in particular the use of forward-looking information.